Skip to main content

 Bereavment banner

-The Palliative Care Bereavement Service helps the family and friends of people who were cared for by the Palliative Care Program in Nova Scotia Health (NSH) Central Zone.
-We offer support like grief counseling, support groups, memorial services, and other helpful resources.
+The Palliative Care Bereavement Service offers support to the family and friends of people who were cared for by the Palliative Care Program in Nova Scotia Health (NSH) Central Zone.
+We provide a range of grief support services, including access to grief-related resources, information about grief support groups and counseling, and invitations to our memorial services.

-If you are grieving the death of someone who received care from the Palliative Care Service, please reach out.
-All services are free.
+If you are grieving the death of someone who received care from the Palliative Care Service you are welcome to reach out.
+All services are free, and there is no time limit to access them.

 Grief Support Groups

 Grief support groups are places where you can talk about your feelings and learn helpful ways to cope with others who are also grieving.
-These groups are for friends and family (18 and older) of people who passed away while receiving Palliative Care.
+There are many different types of grief support groups.

 Palliative Care Memorial Services

-Twice a year, in the spring and fall, the Palliative Care program hosts a memorial service to honor those who have passed away while under our care.
-Family, friends, and staff are welcome to attend.
+Twice a year the Palliative Care Program hosts a memorial service to honour those who have died while under our care.
+Family, friends, and staff are all welcome to attend.

 Other Supports

-Nova Scotia Health Medical Assistance in Dying (MAiD) Program - Grief supports are offered through the MAiD Program.
-This includes free individual counseling and grief groups.
+Nova Scotia Health Medical Assistance in Dying (MAiD) Program: Grief supports are offered through the MAiD Program, including free individual counseling and grief groups.
 This support can be accessed by calling 1-833-903-6243 or 902-491-5892.

 Accessing this Clinic, Program or Service